Mombasa: In popular culture

 Mombasa is the subject of the popular song and music video of the same name, "Mombasa" by Jabali Afrika feat.
 Jason Dunford aka Samaki Mkuu released on July 17, 2020.

 In the film Out of Africa, Mombasa is the train destination as the seaport for voyages to Europe via the Suez Canal, and Mombasa is indicated as downriver ("This water must go home to Mombasa").

+Mombasa is featured in Paul Schrader's 2014 film Dying of the Light as the hiding place of terrorist Muhammad Banir.
+It is also a prominent setting in Schrader's 2017 re-cut version, Dark.

-Mombasa is a pivotal setting in the highly popular Halo video game series.
-Mombasa appears as a major setting in Halo 2, and the entirety of Halo 3: ODST takes place in Mombasa.
-The science fiction games are set in the year 2552, and the city has been divided into "Old Mombasa" and "New Mombasa" (a prosperous section filled with futuristic skyscrapers and an iconic orbital elevator).
-It is the capital of the fictional East Africa Protectorate.
-The city comes under attack by humanity's alien adversaries, "The Covenant", who focus their planetary invasion in and around Mombasa in search of a massive, technologically advanced artifact buried nearby.
+A futuristic Mombasa is a pivotal setting in the popular Halo franchise, with much of Halo 2, Halo 3, and all of Halo 3: ODST taking place in the city.
+The games are set in the year 2552 and Mombasa serves as the capital of the fictional East African Protectorate.
+The city is a megalopolis divided into "Old Mombasa" and "New Mombasa", filled with immense skyscrapers and an orbital elevator.
+New Mombasa is the main battleground of the Covenant's invasion of Earth, as they focus their campaign in and around the city in search of a massive, technologically advanced Forerunner artifact buried nearby.
+Old Mombasa is largely destroyed by "glassing" (bombarded by plasma until melted) during the battle and excavation process; it likely is glassed again shortly after (along with much of modern-day Kenya and Tanzania) during the events of Halo 3.
+Reconstruction efforts begin at some point after Halo 3.
+More recently, New Mombasa has appeared as the setting of the Halo Infinite multiplayer maps "Bazaar" and "Streets".

 Mombasa is featured in the 2010 movie, Inception, where Cobb meets Eames and Yusuf before the job takes place.

 In the Warren Zevon song "Roland the Headless Thompson Gunner", Mombasa is one of the key locales related to the protagonist's quest.

 The Finnish pop hit "Mombasa" (by Taiska) is about the city.

 In the US, the Walt Disney World resort recreated a Kenyan village in the Africa section of the Disney's Animal Kingdom theme park named "Harambe", which is modelled after Mombasa.
 The village features a store called the "Mombasa Marketplace".

 In the Indian movie Mr. India, Mombasa is mentioned in the popular song "Hawa Hawaii".

-The Indian Bollywood movie Company was partly shot in Mombasa.
+The Indian Bollywood movie Company was shot partly in Mombasa.

 Most of the events in the 2017 story "Consummation in Mombasa" (by Andrei Gusev) take place in Mombasa and in the nearest district Mtwapa.

 One-Way Ticket to Mombasa (Menolippu Mombasaan) is a 2002 Finnish film directed by Hannu Tuomainen.

 Popular blackgaze band Deafheaven titled the last song of its 2021 album, Infinite Granite, with the name of the city.
 The lyrics make reference to the beaches and general uplifting scenery of Mombasa.

+In The Thief and the Cobbler, Richard Williams' unfinished movie, the antagonist Zigzag brings King Nod "a plaything from far south of Gaza, a bountiful maiden from Mombasa" at the beginning of the film.